-The Investment Advisor and Fund Manager has entered into an administrative services agreement dated November 29, 2023 (the "Administrative Services Agreement") with Heritage Bancorp Ltd. ("Heritage"), the initial limited partner, pursuant to which the Investment Advisor and Fund Manager has retained Heritage to provide certain fund valuation, accounting, financial reporting and unitholder recordkeeping services to the Partnership.
-Heritage will receive an annual fee of approximately \$39,600 plus applicable taxes as consideration for providing such services.
+The Investment Advisor and Fund Manager has entered into an administrative services agreement dated November 21, 2024 (the "Administrative Services Agreement") with Heritage pursuant to which the Investment Advisor and Fund Manager has retained Heritage to provide certain fund valuation, accounting, financial reporting and unitholder recordkeeping services to the Partnership.
+Heritage will receive an annual fee of approximately \$40,000 plus applicable taxes as consideration for providing such services.
 See "Conflicts of Interest" below.